jesperancinha/jeorg-spring-test-drives/jeorg-spring-5/jeorg-spring-flash/jeorg-spring-flash-set-3/jeorg-spring-flash-3-5/Readme.md

 ## Introduction

-Exploring AnnotationConfigWebApplicationContext to load annotated resources in Spring
+Exploring MethodBeforeAdvice and ProxyFactory to protect methods in Spring

 Please look on exercise in [jeorg-spring-flash-2](../../jeorg-spring-flash-set-1/jeorg-spring-flash-2), on other ways to use Advices.